CX 101, 201, 301

 This module builds upon Latin Language CX115 module and gives the opportunity to read continuous extracts from original authors.
 Students need to have a sound basis to enrol on the module: second year students will need to have completed the Latin Language module in a satisfactory manner, generally with at least 70% or with a decent showing in a placement test.

 This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the A grade necessary for the module Latin Literary Texts.
 Anyone else who is interested should discuss their position with the module tutor.
-A placement test may be required.

 - spend 2-3 hours between each class on independent study